Practical Nursing - Diploma

 Courses are typically scheduled to occur on campus, Monday through Friday, 8:30 a.m. to 4 p.m.
 However, there may be occasional classes/labs that start earlier or end later than these times.

-Clinical experiences commence at a variety of times depending on the specific clinical experience, (i.e., some shifts may begin as early as 6:30 a.m.).
-Clinical and practicum shifts may vary and could include days, evenings, nights or weekend experiences.
-The length of clinical and practicum shifts may vary as well, including eight-, ten- and twelve-hour shifts.
+Clinical practice experiences commence at a variety of times depending on the specific clinical experience, (e.g., some shifts may begin as early as 6:30 a.m.).
+Clinical shifts may vary and could include days, evenings, nights or weekend experiences.
+The length of clinical shifts may vary as well, including eight-, ten- and twelve-hour shifts.
 Learning experiences may also be scheduled on statutory holidays.

-If applying for the full-time online program, the clinical and practicum components of the program can only be completed in Regina, Saskatoon or Prince Albert.
+If applying for the full-time online program, the clinical practice components of the program can only be completed in Regina or Saskatoon.
 If you do not live in one of these locations you will need to relocate to complete these elements of the program.
 All labs are mandatory at Saskatchewan Polytechnic Regina Campus on designated weekends each semester.
 Travel to Regina Campus will also be required at the beginning of the program for a two day mandatory program orientation.

 Distance education takes added time and energy, therefore it is suggested that you evaluate your readiness for learning via distance.
 Self-assessment tools to determine if online learning is right for you are available on the internet and on request from the program.

 Personal attributes of the successful online learner are:

 - ability to assume responsibility for own learning